ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 ### Save User-defined Layout

 After editing the layout, you will see the green box, this allows you to save the changes as the default view.
-Click on the green box, this will open a menu **_Select Diagram Layout Settings_** and the last entry is the **User-Defined Layout**.
-By clicking on the floppy disk icon you will update the default view (see below).
+Click the green box, this will open a menu **_Select Diagram Layout Settings_** and the last entry is the **User-Defined Layout**.
+By clicking the floppy disk icon you will update the default view (see below).
 Please, be aware that only position of the visible nodes will be saved.